3. Manager Tasks¶

 - Launch an FPGA Dev AMI build instance for each configuration you want built.

-- [Local/Remote] Prep build instances, copy generated verilog for hardware configuration to buidl instance.
+- [Local/Remote] Prep build instances, copy generated verilog for hardware configuration to build instance.

 - [Remote] Run Vivado Synthesis and P&R for the configuration